voiceinthedark/battleships-game/README.md

 ## About

-A battleship game implementation in vanilla js
+A battleship game implementation in vanilla javascript